joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/readme.md

 def my_function(argument1, argument2):
   '''
   this is a docstring, it describes what the function does and what the parameters are.
-This is were the prompt is placed, as follows:
+This is where the prompt is placed, as follows:
   >>> my_function(value1, value2)
   expected_output
   '''